JeqnBat/OCP2/README.md

 2. Write a documentation for non expert users
 3. Select a WordPress theme fitted to the client's needs

+**Date of project's validation :**
+- January 23rd 2019

+**Eximaner's comment :**
+> Very good quality presentation but could have been interesting to have more interaction with the actual website even though it was described in the slides.
+The project has been very well understood given that it matches the initial requirements.

+**Good points :**
+- User accounts
+- Responsive
+- Contact form is functional

+**Things to improve :**
+- More interaction with the website during the presentation

 \
 *FRANÇAIS*
 ### SUJET : Intégrer une thème WordPress pour une agence immobilière basée à Courchevel.